"Good ballplayers make good citizens." - Chester A. Arthur, 21st President of the United States.

 Chester A. Arthur brings the Forest Cities ball club, a recently defunct franchise of the National Association, to the White House, making it the first professional team to visit with a president in Washington, D.C.
 Later in the season, the country's Commander-in-Chief will also host the new National League's New York Gothams, who will become better known as the Giants in 1885.

-After President Warren Harding throws the ceremonial first pitch at Griffith Stadium, Washington loses to the Red Sox, 6-3.
+After President Warren Harding, an avid baseball fan, throws the ceremonial first pitch at Griffith Stadium, Washington loses to the Red Sox, 6-3.
 It is the first time in six Opening Days contests the Senators have lost with the President of the United States throwing out the first pitch.

-On Opening Day, 38-year old Senators' hurler Walter Johnson strikes out 12 A's when he outduels Eddie Rommel for 15 innings beating Philadelphia at Washington's Griffith Stadium,1-0.
+On Opening Day, 38 year-old Senators' hurler Walter Johnson strikes out a dozen A's batter when he outduels Eddie Rommel for 15 innings, beating Philadelphia at Washington's Griffith Stadium, 1-0.
 The 'Big Train', in his next-to-last season, will finish the campaign with a 15-16 record (.484) along with an ERA of 3.63 for the fourth-place club.

-In a spring training game played in Norfolk, Virginia, Yankee first baseman Lou Gehrig, with apparent muscle loss, especially around his shoulders, goes deep twice in an exhibition game against the Dodgers.
-The home runs will be the last round trippers the ‘Iron Horse’ will ever hit.
+In a spring training game played in Norfolk, Virginia, Yankee first baseman Lou Gehrig, with apparent muscle loss, especially around his shoulders, goes deep twice in a 14-12 exhibition loss against the Dodgers.
+The second and ninth-inning home runs will be the last round trippers the ‘Iron Horse’ will ever hit.

 Philadelphia A's second baseman 'Spook’ Forrest Jacobs becomes the first major league rookie to collect four hits in an Opening Day debut.
 The feat will not be accomplished again until Delino DeShields of the Expos goes 4-for-6 on Opening Day in 1990.

 On Opening Day off Chicago hurler Paul Milner, Wally Moon hits a home run in his first major league at-bat.
-The 24-year Cardinal center fielder, who will be selected as the National League's Rookie of the Year, will also homer in the last at-bat of his freshman season.
+The 24 year-old Cardinal center fielder, who will be selected as the National League's Rookie of the Year, will also homer in the last at-bat of his freshman season.

-On a wintry day, the Mets play their first home game ever when only 12,000 fans show up at the at the Polo Grounds to see the return of National League baseball to New York.
-On Friday the 13th, with the score tied, the Pirates score the decisive run on two wild pitches thrown by Ray Diavault and beat New York, 4-3.
+On a wintry day, the Mets play their first home game ever when only 12,000 fans show up at the Polo Grounds to see the return of National League baseball to the Big Apple.
+On Friday the 13th, the Pirates score the decisive run on two eighth-inning wild pitches thrown by Ray Diavault, beating the New York expansion team, 4-3.

 Reds' second baseman Pete Rose triples off Pirates' pitcher Bob Friend to collect his first major league hit.
 The future all-time hit leader, who will amass 4256 hits during his 24-year career, had gone hitless in his first 11 major league at bats.

 In their home opener at the Oakland Coliseum, a 2-1 victory over Milwaukee, the A's use gold-colored bases.
 This colorful innovation introduced by team owner Charlie O. Finley will quickly be banned by the MLB's Rules Committee.